 - a burning sensation when peeing.

-You can usually get rapid diagnostics within four days
+You can usually get rapid diagnostics within eight days